-Pat Miller, CBCC-KA, CPDT‑KA, owner of the Peaceable Paws Training Center in Maryland suggests limiting greetings with other dogs.
+Pat Miller, CBCC-KA, CPDT‑KA, suggests limiting greetings with other dogs.
 After all, most of the time, the "walk" is a way for you and your dog to bond.
 That being said, if another dog seems like a good candidate for meeting, make sure you are carrying some high-value treats to aid in the interaction.
 She offers some sage advice: "When you see a dog you would like yours to greet, ask permission from the other owner first, and respect their wishes.
 If they say no, it's a no – don't try to talk them into it.
 Conversely, be politely firm with your "no" if someone wants to approach yours with a dog you're not comfortable with.
 Be your dog's advocate."

 For the greeting, loosen up the leash since a taut one creates tension in your dog.
 Do some parallel walking so the dogs glean a little more information about the other prior to engaging.
 Pay careful attention to both dogs' body language throughout their encounter.
 Abort if necessary.